guyinatuxedo/nightmare/modules/25-heap/Readme.md

 The Top Chunk is essentially a large heap chunk that holds currently unallocated data.
 Think of it as the place where the freed data that isn't in one of the bin lists goes.

 Let's say you call `malloc(0x10)`, and it's your first time calling `malloc` so the heap isn't set up.
 When `malloc` sets up the heap, it will request some space from the kernel that is much larger than `0x10` bytes.
 Allocating large chunks of memory from the kernel, and managing memory allocations from that memory is a lot more efficient than requesting memory from the kernel each time.
-The remainder from the `0x20` bytes from the request (`0x10` from requested size and `0x10` from heap metadata) will end up in the top chunk (top chunk is sometimes also called the remainder chunk).
+The remainder from the `0x20` bytes from the request (`0x10` from requested size and `0x10` from heap metadata) will end up in the top chunk (top chunk is sometimes also called the remainder chunk or the wilderness chunk).
 So just to reiterate the top chunk holds unallocated data that isn't in the bin list.

 Malloc will try to allocate chunks from the bin lists before allocating them from the top chunk, since it's faster.
 However, if there is no chunk in any of the bin lists that could satisfy the request, malloc will pull memory from the top chunk.
 Let's see that in action with this C Code: